DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 	- Basically, a dead key might be allowed to release anything that a layout or Extend entry can!

 * Some more dead key mappings:
-	- Greek with accents?
-Need nestable accents, e.g., iota with diaeresis and tonos
+	- Greek polytonic accents?
+Need nestable accents, e.g., iota with diaeresis and tonos.
+See https://en.wikipedia.org/wiki/Greek_diacritics for tables.
+	- Kyrillic special letters like ёЁ (for Bulmak) җ ӆ ҭ ң қ ӎ (tailed); see the Rulemak topic
 	- IPA on AltGr+Shift symbol keys?

 * Define Mirror layouts as remap cycles